Over 75% of consumers admit to making judgement’s on a company’s credibility based on their website design alone.

 Every business has specific needs.
 For example, you may require your website to fit a large inventory of products.
 Some themes may be optimized to hold that larger inventory and some may not be.
 No matter the case, always keep in mind the requirements a theme must have to match the demands of your brand.
 We suggest making a list outlining the criteria your ideal theme would require.

-As you can see from the image above, on Shopify’s theme store there is a filter depending on the catalog size your website will require.
-This is because certain themes are built for different sizes of product catalogs.
-Going through those theme filters and seeing which ones your website will require is a good way to start the criteria making process.
+As you can see from the image above, on Shopify’s theme store there is a filter depending on the catalogue size your website will require.
+This is because certain themes are built for different sizes of product catalogues.
+Going through those theme filters and seeing which ones your website will require is a good way to start the criteria-making process.

 While your searching for a theme keep your ‘ideal theme’ criteria top of mind

 Now that you have criteria set in place, the selection process can start.
-There’s many different places where you can find both paid for along with free themes for you site.
+There are many different places where you can find both paid-for along with free themes for your site.